chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 os_snapshot_user_access_key_secret = ""
 ```

-## On-Premise Setup with Self-Managed Services
+## On-Premises Setup with Self-Managed Services

 ### Prerequisites

-- Follow the Prerequisites for On-Premise deployment.
+- Follow the Prerequisites for On-Premises deployment.
 Click [here](#prerequisites).
-- This deployment excludes the installation for Postgresql and OpenSearch as we are using the Self Managed services.
+- This deployment excludes the installation for PostgreSQL and OpenSearch as we are using the Self Managed services.

 See the steps [here](#run-these-steps-on-bastion-host-machine) to run on Bastion to download the latest Automate CLI and Airgapped Bundle.